-Cal/OSHA's COVID-19 emergency temporary standard (ETS) comes after workers and advocates submitted a petition in May 2020 to the California Occupational Safety & Health Standards Board.
-An incredible coalition of 45+ occupational health and safety organizations, labor unions, worker centers, community groups, and environmental organizations made this happen – many of their logos are at the bottom of this page.
+Cal/OSHA's COVID rules were first approved in November 2020 after advocates led by Worksafe submitted a petition in May 2020 to the California Occupational Safety & Health Standards Board.
+A broad and powerful coalition of 45+ occupational health and safety organizations, labor unions, worker centers, community groups, and environmental organizations made this happen – many of their logos are at the bottom of this page.

-Plans are also underway for a more permanent aerosol transmissible disease standard.
-For information on future revisions contact Worksafe or see information from Cal/OSHA and the Standards Board about pending actions and upcoming hearings.
+Plans are underway for a permanent standard beyond COVID, addressing all aerosol transmissible diseases in the workplace.
+For information on future revisions, contact Worksafe or see information from Cal/OSHA and the Standards Board about pending actions and upcoming hearings.

 The latest standard is here, in five parts: The main section on COVID-19 Prevention.
 Two short sections related to action in the case of outbreaks.
 One section on COVID-19 Prevention in Employer-Provided Housing and another on Employer-Provided Transportation to and from Work.